khanhdang/mkdocs-site/docs/mentor.md

 # Case Study: Mentoring

 !!! success "About the projects"
     I am pleased to have had the opportunity to work with several talented students.
 The projects listed below were created by these students, with my role being that of a guide.

-## Class Project
+## In-Class Project

 !!! tip ""
     This class follows the "project-based learning" principle by letting the students explore and design their own idea.